spikespaz/search-deflector/README.md

 This is a small program that will redirect searches made with Cortana to your preferred browser and search engine.
 While this software is extremely similar to Edge Deflector and Search With My Browser, it allows the user to use any search engine they want and select any installed browser--not just the system default.

-You need `rcedit.exe` on your system `PATH` variable to add the icon to the executable.
-Get that from https://github.com/electron/rcedit.

 ## Donations

 If you would like to show appreciation for my work, I would gladly accept a small donation!